This Lemon Chicken recipe tastes better than takeout and one is of my husband’s favorite recipes of all time!

 This easy lemon chicken recipe comes together quickly!
 Here’s what you’ll need to make this recipe:

 - Boneless skinless chicken breasts: Make sure you don’t cut the pieces too small or they will overcook and dry out.
+You may also use boneless, skinless chicken thighs.

 - Oil: You’ll be frying the chicken in vegetable oil to make it ultra crispy.